terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRGetMatchPct.md

 `ageBOY` | Double | Optional.
 Age at BOY.
 `matchFrequency` | Int32 | Optional.
 Frequency of match in a year.
 `limitAfterTax` | Double | Optional.
 Aftertax limit.
-`isOverflowToCatchUp` | Object | Optional.
+`isOverflowToCatchUp` | Boolean | Optional.
 Overflow from preTax to catchup.
 `preTaxCatchUpPercentage` | Double | Optional.
 Pre-tax catchup contribution as a % of pay.
 `preTaxCatchUpFlatPerPayPeriod` | Double | Optional.
 Flat $ pre-tax catchup contribution amount per pay period.
 `rothCatchUpPercentage` | Double | Optional.
 Roth catchup contribution as a % of pay.